uozuAho/pandemic_ddd/readme.md

 # todo
 - win one game at any difficulty, any strategy
-  - interactive game
-    - show score of each command
   - strategy
     - (maybe) don't double count player distance from cubes, eg. if medic is on a city with 3 cubes, don't incentivise moving other pawns to that city